-Yup!
-You could totally turn this simple mac and cheese recipe into a full-blown Sunday family baked dish.
-Make the exact same recipe but put it on a baking dish.
-Then you add a mix of 1 cup of bread crumbs, your spices of choice and ½ cup of nutritional yeast on top.
+Just pop it in a baking dish, add a mix of 1 cup of bread crumbs, your spices of choice and if you want, ½ cup of nutritional yeast or our chipotle vegan parmesan on top.
 Bake in a 350 degrees oven and cook for about 20 minutes (take a peek every now and then in case the top gets too brown!)
 And…ready!

 A cute idea would be to place the mac and cheese in individual ramekins and bake them as single portions.
 Place them in a lovely rustic ceramic dish with a pretty neutral napkin for an informal dinner party.
 So cute!
 Or use the ramekins for a kids lunch and place some sneaky broccoli on the side.
 Surely it will make the veggies look more attractive!

 This baked dish would be perfect for meal prep!
 Bake it on a Sunday and divide into portions for the week ahead.
 Or you could even freeze it to eat in a hurry on a busy day.
 Wouldn’t that be amazing?
 I always say I would dream of someone stocking my freezer with healthy yummy vegan meals to be eaten whenever I am felling kitchen lazy!
 This might not be the same, but it’s kind of close, isn’t it?